ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 You now have a solid foundation!
 You should now be ready to find resources independently.
 In terms of grammar, try to move on to stage two (immersion).

+#### Intermediate resources

+If you have attempted to study using native content and you're hitting a wall, here are some textbooks that will give you more structure.
+Like with Genki, work through one grammar point per day. **Try not to use these before you explore the immersion section below!**

+1. First, there is [An Integrated Approach to Intermediate Japanese](http://ij.japantimes.co.jp/en/about.jsp).
+This is commonly thought of as "Genki III".

+2. If you still need more structured learning, you can then pick up [Tobira: Gateway to Advanced Japanese](https://www.9640.jp/nihongo/en/detail/?447).

 ## Stage Two: Immersion

 By now, you have taken *at least* 6 months to build your Japanese language foundation.
 This is a great milestone: well done!
 The first stage was all about studying, memorising, and cramming.
 The next stage becomes more personal, as you explore native Japanese content and speak with native speakers.